scrawlings/Sandbox.CLJ/README.md

 Exercises and examples from Clojure Programming
 -----------------------------------------------

-I rather like the scope and style of this book.
+I rather like the scope and style of this book, (http://shop.oreilly.com/product/0636920013754.do).

 Sometimes it leaves me dumbstruck how a good abstraction can make short work of things that hard in other languages.
-There are some great non-trivial examples in the book
+There are some great non-trivial examples in the book.

 N.B. there may be JavaScipt